faisalx96/sql-agent/README.md

-Agents SDK Example (Python)
+SQL Agent (Python)

 What this is
 - A minimal, opinionated recipe to spin up an agent quickly using the OpenAI Python SDK and function-calling tools, with a tiny web UI that “just works”.
 - Drop it into a repo and start iterating on POCs without wiring a custom UI each time.

 What’s included
-- FastAPI app with a dead-simple chat UI (no frameworks on the client side).
+- FastAPI app with a lightweight, modern UI (Vue 3 + Tailwind via CDN; no build step).
-- Agent core that supports tool-calling and a small standard toolset (list/read/write/search files within a workspace directory), plus SQL tools for schema + querying.
+- Agent core that supports tool-calling and a small standard toolset (list/read/write/search files within a workspace directory), plus SQL tools for schema + querying (read-only).
+- Live streaming: tool calls/results stream as they happen, followed by the assistant’s reply.
+- Pretty SQL view in the tool panel, plus a compact “Result preview” table for quick inspection.
-- Environment-driven config and a dedicated workspace folder that’s safe to target with tools.
+- Environment-driven config and a dedicated workspace folder for file operations.
 - Clear extension points to add tools and change the model or system prompt.

 Why not Streamlit?
 This aims for a native-feeling, dependency-light UI that runs anywhere you can start a web server.
 No ceremony, no extra app shell.